-Spanish soldiers from the nearby Presidio at Branciforte.
+The Franciscans gathered the Indians to build the missions, housing them in close quarters, and occasionally mixing with the dregs of Spanish soldiers from the nearby Presidio at Branciforte.
 Indian escapees carried European diseases back to their tribes, notably syphilis and tuberculosis.
 The missions brought in cattle from Spain as hides were to be their main cash export.
 With them came "slender oat" (Avena barbata).
-They Spanish also banned Indian burning to maintain more dry season forage.
+The Spanish also banned Indian burning to maintain more dry season forage.
 Although bears were a growing problem, cattle and especially horses traveled and fed wherever they wanted, sowing their "wild oats" wherever they went.
-After eighty years of rampant population growth (and therefore overgrazing), the landscape changed completely, transforming the soil in the process.
-They did the best they could to both elevate the Indians (in their estimation) and grow the mission program with what little they had and knew about the land.
-I suspect that in many respects the Indians appreciated the gift of oats, horses, and cattle.
+After eighty years of unrestricted grazing, the landscape changed completely, transforming the soil in the process.
+The Franciscans did the best they could to both elevate the Indians (in their estimation) and grow the mission program with what little they had and knew about the land.
+I suspect that in many respects the Indians appreciated the gift of oats, horses, and cattle, at least at first.